JerJohn15/Glimpse/README.md

-# Lantern
+# Glimpse
 2015 ViaSat Intern Hackathon Project

-A tool for disaster response teams to quickly and readily respond signal for help and supplies in a response area.
+A visualization tool that allows you to view live tweets in Google Cardboard